kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### §93.305   Flight-free zones and flight corridors.

-Except in an emergency or if otherwise necessary for safety of flight, or unless otherwise authorized by the responsible Flight Standards Office for a purpose listed in §93.309, no person may operate an aircraft in the Special Flight Rules Area within the following flight-free zones:
+Except in an emergency or if otherwise necessary for safety of flight, or unless otherwise authorized by the responsible Flight Standards Office for a purpose listed in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.309   General operating procedures.|§93.309]], no person may operate an aircraft in the Special Flight Rules Area within the following flight-free zones:

 \(a\) *Desert View Flight-free Zone.* That airspace extending from the surface up to but not including 14,500 feet MSL within an area bounded by a line beginning at Lat.
 35°59′58″ N., Long.
 111°52′47″ W.; thence east to Lat.
 36°00′00″ N., Long.
 111°51′04″ W.; thence north to 36°00′24″ N., Long.
 111°51′04″ W.; thence east to 36°00′24″ N., Long.
 111°45′44″ W.; thence north along the GCNP boundary to Lat.
 36°14′05″ N., Long.
 111°48′34″ W.; thence southwest to Lat.
 36°12′06″ N., Long.
 111°51′14″ W.; to the point of origin; but not including the airspace at and above 10,500 feet MSL within 1 nautical mile of the western boundary of the zone.
 The corridor to the west between the Desert View and Bright Angel Flight-free Zones, is designated the “Zuni Point Corridor.”
 This corridor is 2 nautical miles wide for commercial air tour flights and 4 nautical miles wide for transient and general aviation operations.